jd-solanki/jd-solanki.github.io/src/cheatsheet/sql.md

 -- Select all customers where country name is not "India" or "USA" SELECT * FROM customers WHERE country NOT IN ('India', 'USA');

+-- Select all customers that have an order in the "orders" table SELECT * FROM customers WHERE customer_id IN (SELECT customer_id FROM orders);

 -- Select all customers from the country "India" and the city "Ahmedabad" SELECT * FROM customers WHERE country='India' AND city='Ahmedabad';